hashgraph/stablecoin-studio/contracts/README.md

 The Hedera Token Service (HTS) functionality required in this project is exposed through an `HTS precompiled smart contract` implemented, deployed and managed by Hedera.

 The smart contracts located in the `hts-precompile` folder are used to interact with the _HTS precompiled smart contract_ mentioned above, and have also been implemented and provided by Hedera.
-For more information about these contracts check the [Hedera Service Solidity Library](https://docs.hedera.com/guides/docs/sdks/smart-contracts/hedera-service-solidity-libraries) and the [Hedera hts precompiled contracts github repository](https://github.com/hashgraph/hedera-smart-contracts/tree/main/contracts/hts-precompile):
+For more information about these contracts check the [Hedera Service Solidity Library](https://docs.hedera.com/guides/docs/sdks/smart-contracts/hedera-service-solidity-libraries) and the [Hedera hts precompiled contracts gitHub repository](https://github.com/hashgraph/hedera-smart-contracts/tree/main/contracts/hts-precompile):

 -   `HederaRespondeCodes.sol`: Contains the list of response codes the _HTS precompiled smart contract_ methods return.
 -   `IHederaTokenService.sol`: Interface implemented by the _HTS precompiled smart contract_.
 In order to execute an HTS operation, our smart contracts will need to instantiate this interface with the _HTS precompiled smart contract_ address.

-The remaining smart contracts have been implemented for this specific project:
+The remaining smart contracts have been implemented for this project:

  - Contracts within the `extensions` folder: *one contract for each stable coin operation*.
-   - `Burnable.sol`: abstract contract implementing the *burn* operation (burn tokens from the treasury account, decreases the total supply).
+   - `Burnable.sol`: abstract contract implementing the *burn* operation (burns tokens from the treasury account, decreases the total supply).
-   - `CashIn.sol`: abstract contract implementing the *cash-in* operation (mint new tokens and assign them to an account, increases the total supply).
+   - `CashIn.sol`: abstract contract implementing the *cash-in* operation (mints new tokens and transfers them to an account, increases the total supply).
-   - `Deletable.sol`: abstract contract implementing the *delete* operation (deletes the satble coin's underlying token. **WARNING** : THIS OPERATION CANNOT BE ROLLED-BACK AND A STABLECOIN WITHOUT AN UNDERLYING TOKEN WILL NOT WORK ANYMORE).
+   - `Deletable.sol`: abstract contract implementing the *delete* operation (deletes the stable coin's underlying token. **WARNING** : THIS OPERATION CANNOT BE ROLLED-BACK AND A STABLE COIN WITHOUT AN UNDERLYING TOKEN WILL NOT WORK ANYMORE).
    - `Freezable.sol`: abstract contract implementing the *freeze* and *unfreeze* operations (if an account is frozen, it will not be able to operate with the stable coin until unfrozen).
-   - `KYC.sol`: abstract contract implementing the *grantKyc* and *revokeKyc* operations to grant or revoke KYC flag to an Hedera account for the stable coin.
+   - `KYC.sol`: abstract contract implementing the *grantKyc* and *revokeKyc* operations to grant or revoke KYC flag to a Hedera account for the stable coin.
-   - `Pausable.sol`: abstract contract implementing the *pause* and *unpause* operations (if a token is paused, nobody will be able to operate with it until the token is unpaused).
+   - `Pausable.sol`: abstract contract implementing the *pause* and *unpause* operations (if a token is paused, nobody will be able to operate with it until the token is un-paused).
-   - `Rescatable.sol`: abstract contract implementing the *rescue* operation (transfer tokens from the treasury to another account).
+   - `Rescatable.sol`: abstract contract implementing the *rescue* operation (transfers tokens from the treasury to another account).
-   - `Reserve.sol`: abstract contract implementing the reserve for the stable coin (checking against the current reserve before minting, changing the reserve data feed, etc.).
+   - `Reserve.sol`: abstract contract implementing the reserve for the stable coin (checking against the current reserve before minting, changing the reserve data feed, etc...).
-   - `RoleManagement.sol`: abstract contract implementing the "grantRoles" and "revokeRoles" operations (granting and revoking multiple roles to/from multiple accounts in one single transaction).
+   - `RoleManagement.sol`: abstract contract implementing the *grantRoles* and *revokeRoles* operations (granting and revoking multiple roles to/from multiple accounts in one single transaction).
    - `Roles.sol`: Contains the definition of the roles that can be assigned for every stable coin.
-   - `Supplieradmin.sol`: abstract contract implementing all the cashin role assignment and management (assigning/removing the role as well as setting, increasing and decreasing the cash-in limit).
+   - `Supplieradmin.sol`: abstract contract implementing all the *cash-in* role assignment and management (assigning/removing the role as well as setting, increasing and decreasing the cash-in limit).
    - `TokenOwner.sol`: abstract contract that stores the addresses of the *HTS precompiled smart contract* and the *underlying token* related to the stable coin.
 All the smart contracts mentioned above, inherit from this abstract contract.
-   - `Wipeable.sol`: abstract contract implementing the *wipe* operation (burn token from any account, decreases the total supply).
+   - `Wipeable.sol`: abstract contract implementing the *wipe* operation (burns token from any account, decreases the total supply).
  - `HederaERC20.sol`: Main Stable coin contract.
 Contains all the stable coin related logic.
 Inherits all the contracts defined in the "extension" folder as well as the Role.sol contract. **IMPORTANT** : a HederaERC20 contract will be deployed in Testnet for anybody to use.
 Users are also free to deploy and use their own HederaERC20 contract.
 Whatever HederaERC20 contract users choose to use, they will need to pass the contract's address as an input argument when calling the factory.
- - `HederaReserve.sol`: Implements the ChainLink AggregatorV3Interface to provide the current data about the stable coin's reserves.
+ - `HederaReserve.sol`: Implements the `ChainLink AggregatorV3Interface` to provide data about the stable coin's reserves.
  - `StableCoinFactory.sol`: Implements the flow to create a new stable coin.
 Every time a new stable coin is created, several smart contracts must be deployed and initialized and an underlying token must be created through the `HTS precompiled smart contract`.
-This multi-transaction process is encapsulated in this contract so that users can create new stable coins in a single transaction. **IMPORTANT** : a Factory contract will be deployed in Tesnet for anybody to use.
+This multi-transaction process is encapsulated in this contract so that users can create new stable coins in a single transaction. **IMPORTANT** : a Factory contract will be deployed in Testnet for anybody to use.
 Users are also free to deploy and use their own Factory contract.

  > Every stable coin is made of a **ProxyAdmin** and a **TransparentUpgradeableProxy** contracts (from Open Zeppelin) plus an **underlying token** managed through the *HTS precompiled smart contract*.
 The **HederaERC20** contract is meant to be "shared" by multiple users (using proxies).
 A stable coin admin may also choose to deploy a **HederaReserve** along with the stable coin at creation time, with its own **TransparentUpgradeableProxy** and **ProxyAdmin** contracts, or to define an existing reserve instead.